ITALY SOLO TRAVEL GUIDE

 BENVENUTO IN ITALIA!

-Italy – the 5thmost populous European country that is home to a capital, Rome, founded in 753BC, Vatican City (the world’s smallest country), Europe’s only active volcanoes, the basis of many Shakespeare plays and Renaissance art and architecture, multiple wine regions, opera, fashion, and pizza (invented in Napoli), pasta and gelato (yum!).
-Italy is really called Repubblica Italiana (Italian Republic) – the nickname is “Bel Paese” meaning beautiful country.
-It surely is.
+Italy – the 5th most populous European country, is home to 58 UNESCO World Heritage Sites, including The Dolomites, the Medici Villas of Tuscany, and many historic city centers like Urbino, Siena, and Rome, Italy’s capital.
+Italy also surrounds Vatican City (the world’s smallest country), and hosts Europe’s only active volcanoes, the basis of many Shakespeare plays and Renaissance art and architecture, multiple wine regions, opera, Sicily, fashion, Milan, pizza (invented in Napoli), Lake Como, pasta, gelato (yum), limoncello, and unforgettable cities like Milan, Florence, Verona, and Venice.
+Italy is really called Repubblica Italiana (Italian Republic).
+Its nickname is “Bel Paese” meaning “beautiful country”, and it surely is.

 The official language is Italian, but the younger generation learn to speak English, French or German in school.

 Italian history goes way back.
 Its Western society is home to the Roman Empire and is steeped in the arts and architecture.
 Italians place high importance on the family and the extended family.
 Italians are predominantly Roman Catholic (90%), and there is a growing Muslim community.

 Popular Activities in Italy